carmenbianca/report-liferay/plan.md

 **Notice to the reader:** Feel free to skip this section or briefly skim over it.
 Later chapters will refer back to these sections when the context is needed.

-### Liferay Portal Community Edition {#liferay-portal}
+### Liferay Portal {#liferay-portal}

+Liferay Digital Experience Platform (DXP) is the main product of Liferay.
+It is the enterprise version of Liferay Portal.
+The two products are virtually identical, but Liferay DXP has some added functionality, better support, and additional benefits for subscribers.
+Liferay Portal is \gls{upstream} to Liferay DXP.

-Liferay Portal Community Edition (henceforth: Liferay Portal) is the main product of Liferay.
-It is the community version of Liferay DXP.
-It is licensed under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 2.1 of the \gls{license}, or any later version.
+Liferay Portal is licensed under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, either version 2.1 of the
+\gls{license}, or any later version.
 It consists of approximately 80,000[^liferay-source-files] files, out of which ±32,000[^liferay-java-files] are Java code files. [@liferay-portal]

 [^liferay-source-files]: `find . type -f | wc -l`